for i have known the world

 i have known youth at sea, my brave companions huddled beside me in the hold, dreaming of the world to come. i do not know what became of them.

-i have known the tumbling of city streets, the clatter of the hand truck, the heights and depths of merchant shelves. men and women held me to the light, gazing deeply, testing their dreams against me. i saw hope in a thousand faces.
+i have known the tumbling of city streets, the clatter of the hand truck, the heights and depths of merchant shelves. men and women held me to the light, gazing, testing their dreams against me. i saw hope in a thousand faces.

 i have known sorrow in the darkness of a basement broom closet, longing to press my dimpled flesh into supple thigh, to know the dew of surrendered spine.